-We also posit that any small business owner is initially an entrepreneur as (s)he takes the risk to set up a business in uncertain market conditions, whether pursuing an innovative idea or not.
-Small business owners present full characteristics of entrepreneurs.
-They take full responsibility for their self-driven goals (survival, lifestyle, etc.).
-They have the self-confidence and ambition to take the initiative.
-They desire to be autonomous.
-And when the conditions are right, why would they not want to grow their business?
 The intention to grow the business is an essential characteristic of entrepreneurial behaviour (Sadler-Smith et al. 2003).
 Every entrepreneur, however, they are defined - as survival, lifestyle, managed growth, high growth entrepreneur (Morris et al., 2015), aspires to grow their business.
-Turning aspiration into achievement is a difficult leap for many SME owner managers, who most of the time do not know how to do it rather than not want or dare to do it.
+Turning aspiration into achievement is a difficult leap for many SME owner managers, who most of the time do not know how to do it rather than not wanting to.

-No SME owner manager lacks ambition or aspirations; it is against the nature of entrepreneurship.
-Even if an SME comes into life because of necessity, there is an underlying ambition of its owner manager to make things work, to keep going, and never to give up until the very end.
-What the owner managers lack is not ambition, determination and resilience, but the strategic direction, knowledge and technological capabilities for developing and sustaining competitive advantages.
-This particularly shows itself in management, where sole traders may find it relatively easier to lead at the onset of the business because they know the product/service very well, but often fail to see the necessity of changes required in managerial approaches as their business transitions and grows (see also Dimitriu, 2019).
+Even if an SME comes into being because of necessity, there is an underlying ambition of its owner manager to make things work, to keep going, and never to give up.
+What the owner managers lack is not ambition, determination, and resilience, but the strategic direction, knowledge and technological capabilities for developing and sustaining competitive advantages.
+This particularly shows itself in management, where sole traders may find it relatively easier to lead at the onset of the business because they know the product/service very well, but often fail to see the necessity of changes required in managerial skills and approaches as their business transitions and grows (see also Dimitriu, 2019).

-Hence, for a long time, the focus has been on the role of strategic management in firm growth, but today, it involves technological changes and their indispensable impact on businesses from various perspectives such as operational management, market entry, supply chain, etc. For instance, two decades ago, it would have not made sense to turn our attention to static SMEs and talk about their potential growth possibilities.
+Hence, for a long time, the focus has been on the role of strategic management in firm growth.
+Nowadays, it also involves technological changes and their indispensable impact on businesses from various perspectives such as operational management, market entry, supply chain, etc. For instance, two decades ago, it would have not made sense to turn our attention to static SMEs and talk about their potential growth possibilities.
 We are able to do so today because of the technological paradigm we are living in.
-Digital technologies are a means to increasing productivity and route to growth even for today's static firms, which will be tomorrow's growing firms at some level.
+Digital technologies are a means to increasing productivity and route to growth even for today's static firms, which may be tomorrow's growing firms.
+Certainly, the Covid-19 pandemic highlighted how many small businesses used digital transformation to sustain themselves and adapt through shock and crisis.